Naud14/Data_Science_IoT_Project/README.md

 ## Tutorial
 The tutorial is split in to mutiple semi-tutorials.
 The first one is:
 - Set up Raspberry Pi 4 Computer Model B (4GB RAM)

 In this tutorial we are going to set up the Raspberry Pi, make sure we have a good connection and make sure we can access the Raspberry Pi remotely from our own laptop/PC.
 Than we are going to set up our Django project in the following tutorial:
 - Set up Django project

 The final tutorial is about deploying the Django project to our local network
 - Deploy project on local network

+After this we are albe to achieve what I demonstarte in the video demo above!

 ## Sources
 ### IoT